JorgeVF01/M-S2022/README.md

 ## Objectives and methodology

-* Use initial parameters based on data provided by the [CONACYT and Centro Geo](https://datos.covid-19.conacyt.mx/) and we will take only the data of cases in the city of Morelia to keep the complexity feascible to manage.
+* Use initial parameters based on data provided by the [CONACYT and Centro Geo](https://datos.covid-19.conacyt.mx/).
 Data will take only within lapse of July 1st to October 31st as there is a clear trend shown in the CONACyT graphs about cumulative and confirmed cased.

 * Implement an N-Body system with `Python3` in order to describe the COVID-19 Spreading and Behavior as a pandemic based on the CIER model based on the Kuzdeuov, A. et al publication "Particle-Based COVID-19 Simulator with Contact Tracing and Testing" (2020) with the following steps:
      * Definition of initial conditions based on the CONACyT data retrieved from the specified dates.